ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ## Single Algorithm Behavior

-The criteria in this section evaluate the congestion control algorithm when one or more flows using that algorithm share a bottleneck link (i.e. with no flows using a differing congestion control algorithm).
+The criteria in this section evaluate the congestion control algorithm when one or more flows using that algorithm share a bottleneck link (i.e., with no flows using a differing congestion control algorithm).

 ### Protection Against Congestion Collapse